 The unknown transformation ratio can be determine by connecting voltmeter on HV side also in no load test.

 It’s therefore seen that open circuit test kills value of core loss and parameter of shunt branch of equivalent circuit.

 Short circuit test

-It is to be observed that short circuit test has given as the equivalent resistance and reactance of the transformer, and it was observed that open circuit test and short circuit test together give the parameter of approximate equivalent circuit which has already pointed out is quite accurate for all important computation and its accuracy of transformer.
+It was observe that open circuit test and short circuit test together give the parameter of approximate equivalent circuit which has already point out is quite accurate for all important computation and its accuracy of transformer.

 How Does Transformer works with Transformer losses

 The transformer has no moving parts so that its efficiency is much higher than that of rotating machines.
-The various losses in a transformer are enumerated below.
+The various losses in a transformer are enumerate below.